MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Feeds_ToursActivities.md

 To get started with Tours and Activities ads, you'll need to create a Search campaign with a Responsive Search ad that functions as a placeholder.
 Then, you'll create a [dynamic data feed file](hlp_BA_CONC_FeedsAttributes_ToursActivities.md) where you'll reference the campaign.
 We create your Tours and Activities ads by pulling information from your feed file to generate ad copy and we use the Responsive Search ad's settings for targeting and optimization.

 > [!NOTE]
 > The campaign you create will always be a Tours and Activities ads campaign.
-You cannot use this campaign for any other purpose now or at a later time—it'll always be used as a Tours and Activities ads campaign.
+You cannot use this campaign for any other purpose now or at a later timeâ€”it'll always be used as a Tours and Activities ads campaign.

 1. From the navigation menu on the left, select **Create**.
 1. Choose **Drive conversions** or **Generate leads** as your campaign goal.